It’s been a fairly tough year for me personally.

 I was sitting in my office feeling proud and happy despite all the other things that aren’t going right at the moment.

 As it turned out, I had to remove the short code because it seemed to be interfering with some other code which was disappointing but that didn’t take away from my sense of pride at figuring it out.
-I learnt something that I will be able to use down the track.
+I learned something that I will be able to use down the track.

 We don’t only get to feel proud of the big wins in our lives – we can feel proud of the small ones as well.